-Action - Decision or Recommendation: There will be more focused assessments that gather additional data and allows for more input by the individuals attending the assessment.
-The assessment will be made available electronically.
+Action - Decision or Recommendation: Based on the analysis of 2017-18 results we will continue to follow the recommendation from 2016-17, students were measured individually on their comprehension of the risk management policies.
 There will be a continued effort to increase training on these topics throughout the academic year and to get feedback from students on their efforts to improve health and safety initiatives.